 Undulate rays in the UK: In the seas around the UK about 21 different species of rays can be seen.
 Perhaps one of the most beautiful, the undulate ray, can be found around the south coast of the UK.
 These enigmatic creatures are unique to Western Europe, from the English Channel to the Moroccan coast.
-Although considered endangered from a global perspective, they are common in places along the south coast of the UK and each individual undulate ray can be identified from photographs of the unique pattern on their dorsal side - a technique pioneered for this species by the Undulate Ray project.
+Although considered endangered from a global perspective, they are common in places along the south coast of the UK and each individual undulate ray can be identified by the unique pattern on their dorsal side - a technique pioneered for this species by the Undulate Ray project.
 Their behaviour has been observed in aquaria for decades, but we are only just learning about their life in the wild, and how it differs from captivity.

 Data gathered initially from just one location in Dorset, has shown that undulate rays return to the same site over several years.
 Over a five-year period a database of photos with over 170 individual undulate rays was established and 25% of the rays had returned on more than one occasion.
-The undulate rays are not always on the same site, where they go is still a mystery.
+The undulate rays are not always on the same site, where they go to is still a mystery.

 In 2017 an appeal for photographs from divers and anglers of undulate rays along the Dorset coast was successful in highlighting that the original site is not unique.
-In the first 2 years the number of rays increased to over 700 with repeat sightings in several areas.
+In the 3 years the number of rays increased to over 850 with repeat sightings in several areas.
 However, out of all the submissions only 2 rays had travelled away from where they were originally seen.
 Undulate rays appear to be home loving creatures which could be vulnerable if subject to pressure in any one area.

 Scientific Association: The initial ray recognition technique was presented at the European Elasmobranch Association conference at Bristol in 2016 and led to an opportunity to assist wider research underway at Manchester University looking at the use of DNA to evaluate shark distributions.
 The undulate ray was one species under study in a PhD by Samantha Hook.
 She pioneered a swab technique for harvesting DNA from live rays without causing injury or distress (in fact it looks like they actually enjoy it).
 The project provided access to a population of undulate rays known to have visited a single site for over 5 years.
 DNA is extracted from mucus samples and analysis of the DNA will add to the understanding of undulate ray populations along the south coast.